 As that industry waned, Exception EMS – as the company was named then, but now known as Fabrinet – diversified into defence, providing emergency repairs for equipment during the Falklands War, amongst other things.
 Following a management buy-out in 1986, Fabrinet (still known then as Exception) re-focused its efforts on the assembly and testing of complex printed circuit board assemblies.

 Alongside the defence industry, the company now works with the aerospace and oil and gas sectors.
 Exception designs prototypes, printed circuit boards and assemblies for mission-critical applications in these demanding industries.
 By their very nature, Exception’s products have to withstand strenuous situations.

 Today, Exception has a multi-million-pound turnover and an international client base.
-Critical to its success is a strong culture of research and development (R&D) to stay ahead of competitors and meet evolving client demand.
+Critical to its success is a strong culture of R&D that allows them to stay ahead of competitors and meet evolving client demand.

 The company was aware of the government’s R&D tax incentives.
 Indeed, Exception had made use of R&D tax credits before, but it was underwhelmed by the company it initially used to facilitate the claim.

 It’s at this point where Exception and ForrestBrown’s relationship began.
 Noel Murphy, Exception’s finance director, explains he was reluctant to get another company involved in the R&D tax credit claim process — but Noel was swayed after meeting with ForrestBrown’s team.

 “ForrestBrown gave us a lot of confidence in what they were doing,” he says.
 “We met staff who had actually worked in the R&D unit at HMRC, so knew what it was like from the other side.”